Oreo Cookie Balls Recipe: Peppermint Oreo Truffles

 Freezer

-This makes them ideal for getting ahead of the holiday cookie rush.
-Make a batch in late November, freeze them, and pull them out for platters, gifts, and guests throughout December.
+You can get ahead of the holiday cookie rush by making this recipe.
+Make these in November, freeze them, and take them out in December for guests, holiday gifts, and cookie platters.

 Make-ahead strategy